Please enable JavaScript to view this site.

 The filter definition will be pre-populated with the callstack and other datatype information to use in your filter.

-A fifth option allows you to filter the next run by DLL, either excluding that DLL, or including that DLL, in the list of DLLs that will be monitored.
+You can filter the next run by DLL, either excluding that DLL, or including that DLL, in the list of DLLs that will be monitored.

 The Hooked DLLs settings dialog is displayed.